LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/tech_stack.md

 <dt>Preference storage</dt>
 <dd>
 Here the choice was the <a href="https://github.com/russhwolf/multiplatform-settings">Multiplatform settings</a>
-libary which not only works great but also offers support for encryption.
+libary which not only works great but also offers support for a lot of customization (if you are wondering, I am aware that <code>EncryptedSharedPreferences</code> is going to be deprecated in the next version of <code>androidx.security:security-crypto</code> and I am working on a replacement for it).
 </dd>

 <dt>Primary persistence</dt>